 What does it cover?

-- Understanding the trustee role
+- Understanding your role as a trustee

 - Working with fellow trustees and the CEO

-- Dealing with information and understanding the money
+- Dealing with information and finance

 - The psychology of decision-making